 A positive correlation between income and SWB makes intuitive sense.
 Higher income would allow people to more comfortably meet their basic physical needs and would confer status advantages.
 Beyond this, the greater freedom of action and consumption that income provides could allow for greater self-actualisation and more successful goal pursuits.
 This article will review the extant research on the income-SWB relationship at each of the above levels, and discuss the limitations and future directions of this line of inquiry.

 The seminal work on national-level comparison was conducted by Richard Easterlin (1974).
-Easterlin reinterpreted data by Cantril (1965), arguing that the positive correlations in Cantril’s data relied too heavily on two countries (
+Easterlin reinterpreted data by Cantril (1965), arguing that the positive correlations in Cantril’s data relied too heavily on two countries (India and the United States) for their outcomes.

 However, there are limitations to such interpretations.
 Specifically, the cross-sectional nature of these studies does not allow a causal inference in either direction.
 It could be that happier societies are more productive, allowing greater economic output, or a third variable may be exerting a causal influence on both (eg, education or government quality).
 Thus the SWB-income relationship as well as the possible effects of habituation and comparison cannot be investigated fully without the addition of longitudinal data.